Aging & Health A to Z

 Care & Treatment

-If an aneurysm is found, your healthcare professional may watch it closely for signs of enlargement, and will order regular ultrasounds every 3 to 12 months, depending on the aneurysm’s size and location.
+If an aneurysm is found, your healthcare provider may watch it closely to see if it gets larger, and will order regular ultrasounds every 3 to 12 months, depending on the aneurysm’s size and location.
 A very large aneurysm may need to be repaired immediately before it leaks or ruptures.

 During watchful waiting, your healthcare professional may prescribe high blood pressure medications to help keep your aneurysm from growing larger.
 The medications will decrease the force of blood flowing against artery walls.
 These include drugs that help relax the blood vessels, such as: